enormandeau/stacks_workflow/README.md

 - Keep only SNPS that are unlinked within loci with `11_extract_unlinked_snps.py`

 ## TODO

+- Keep only unlinked SNPs using scaffolds and max_dist instead of only within loci

 - Look for shared patterns of missing data caused by the sequencing
   - `plink --vcf <INPUT_VCF> --cluster missing --out <OUTPUT_VCF> --mds-plot 4 --allow-extra-chr`